Aniruddh-Mallya/PyDev/README.md

 To resume play after gaining/losing a point, click on 'P'.

 ### Execution

-Since the program make use the Python library 'simplegui' available only on CodeSkulptor, we recommend running 'Pong.py' on the official CodeSkulptor website on any browser (preferably Chrome).
-The link for the website is https://py2.codeskulptor.org/
+Since the program make use the Python library 'simplegui' available only on CodeSkulptor.
+The recommended browser is Chrome/Safari.

-Alternatively, click on the below link to directly access the program on CodeSkulptor. https://py2.codeskulptor.org/#user48_PJCZaD5pIi_0.py
+Click on the below link to directly access the program on CodeSkulptor. https://py2.codeskulptor.org/#user48_PJCZaD5pIi_0.py Alternatively the code from 'Pong.py' can be copied and pasted on the official CodeSkulptor website, https://py2.codeskulptor.org/

 To execute the program, we click on 'Run' on Codeskulptor.
 This opens up a new UI window.